Posts

 If a farmer does not understand what is required in the different seasons, then frustration, disappointment and unfruitfulness is the result.
 How much more so for the people of God when it comes to kingdom matters!
 Understanding the seasons is made clear for us in His Word.

 Is it possible that at times, the lack of fruit in our lives and ministry is because we have not ploughed in ploughing time?
 If we don’t plough, we won’t see a harvest.
-If we don’t plant seeds, we won’t see a harvest.
+When we don’t plant seeds, there won’t be a harvest.
 If we don’t water and fertilise the seeds, we won’t see a harvest.

-If we don’t become people of prayer, we won’t see a harvest of miracles.
+Unless we become people of prayer, we won’t see a harvest of miracles.
 If we don’t become people of God’s Word, we won’t see a harvest of a transformed mind.
-If we don’t become people of faith, we won’t see a harvest of pleasing God.
+Unless we are people of faith, we won’t see a harvest of pleasing God.

 Ecclesiastes 3:1 (NIV) There is a time for everything, and a season for every activity under the heavens.